chungshing/BatchFileSweeper/README.md

 - Configurable via a properties file, allowing you to customize the behavior for different batches.

 ## Prerequisites
-Before running the BatchJobSweeper, make sure you have the following prerequisites installed:
+Before running the BatchFileSweeper, make sure you have the following prerequisites installed:
 - Java Development Kit (JDK) 8 or higher.

 ## Usage